A workflow journal is a nice story until someone asks the auditor's question: how do I know this record is what actually happened?

 That engine: 0.97.0/macos/aarch64 (both runs) line is the third piece: the journal attests its writer.
 Every workflow_started now records the engine version and platform.
 A failure report that crosses a team boundary answers "which binary, where" before anyone asks.

-Every transcript in this post was captured verbatim against the released nika 0.97.0 tarball — SHA-verified, same binary brew install supernovae-st/tap/nika gives you.
+Every transcript in this post was captured verbatim against the released nika 0.97.0 tarball: SHA-verified, the same binary brew install supernovae-st/tap/nika gives you.
 The journal was already your flight recorder.
 Now it can testify.